 Instructor course students are prohibited from fraternization with non-instructor students, either during regularly scheduled course hours or at any other time.
-Under no circumstances will Instructor students provide or accept transportation from non-instructor students, or provide their home phone or cell phone numbers to non-instructor students.
-This policy includes the use of School facilities designated for non-educational use, such as designated break and smoking areas.
-Instructor students must use facilities designated for Faculty and Staff.
+Under no circumstances will students in the instructor course provide or accept transportation to/from non-instructor students, or provide their home and/or cell phone number(s) to non-instructor students.
+This policy includes the use of school facilities designated for non-educational use, such as designated break and smoking areas.
+Instructor students must use facilities designated for faculty and staff.
 Fraternization with non-instructor students is considered unprofessional behavior and subject to corrective action up to and including dismissal from Ogle School.